Here’s a fun kid-made Christmas decoration, a cardboard tube Christmas tree craft made with handprints!

 My preschooler and I made it together as a mommy and me craft.
 She loves it!
 It’s easy to make and an inexpensive way to decorate your home for the holidays.
 You could even add sequins, pom poms, buttons, and so on as ornaments.

-How to make the Cardboard Tube Christmas Tree Craft
+How To Make A Cardboard Tube Christmas Tree Craft With Handprints

 We used our sparkly green paint to make the tree since Little Sister likes everything to be sparkly.
 I placed a small amount on the palm of her hand.
 She rubbed her hands together spreading the paint until the palm sides were completely covered.
 I used a paintbrush to go over the parts that she missed.